Add content as a child of the target.

 Tip: Delete the default Main Camera after adding an ARCamera.
 The ARCamera contains its own scene Camera.
 You won’t need the Main Camera unless you are using it to render a specific camera view.

 Playing the scene

-Vuforia Engine provides a simulator in the Game view that you can activate by pressing the Play button.
+Vuforia Engine provides a simulator mode in the Game view that you can activate by pressing the Play button.
 You can use this feature to evaluate and rapidly prototype your scene(s) without having to deploy to a device.

 Building and running your app

 Vuforia Engine-powered Unity apps are built and run in the same way as other Unity apps for Android, iOS, and UWP.